emma-gl/emma-gl/README.md

 - 👋 Hi, I’m Emma!
-I am a student at Brigham Young University-Idaho currently studying Computer Science.
-I am interested in pursuing a career in Cyber Security.
+I am a student at Brigham Young University-Idaho currently studying Computer Science with a minor in CIT.
+I am interested in pursuing a career in cybersecurity.
-- Proficient in Java and Python programming with experience in Linux command line and HTML/CSS.
+- Proficient in Python, Java, and C# programming with experience in command line (linux and powershell) and HTML/CSS.
 I enjoy various project and open to all kinds of opportunities!
 - Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/emma-lund22) :)

 <!---